cheshire-cat-ai/docs/mkdocs/technical/getting-started.md

 ### First configuration

-The Cat is not a LLM, it use a LLM so when you run the Cat for the first time, you need to configure the LLM and the encoder you choose to used.
+The Cat is not a LLM, it use a LLM so when you run the Cat for the first time, you need to configure the LLM and the embedder you choose to used.

 - Create and API key on the language model provider website, most people use [chatGPT](https://platform.openai.com/docs/models/gpt-3-5):
     - visit your OpenAI [personal account](https://platform.openai.com/account/api-keys)